-The ACLU National Advocacy Institute’s High School Program will bring together a diverse group of high school students (ages 15-18) from across the United States to participate in a week-long, firsthand learning experience for the next generation of social justice advocates.
+The ACLU National Advocacy Institute’s High School Program will bring together a diverse group of high school students (ages 15-18) from across the United States to participate in a week-long learning experience for the next generation of social justice advocates.

-Through an intensive program in Washington D.C., students will learn directly from lawyers, lobbyists, community activists, and other experts working to defend the civil rights and civil liberties critical to a free and open society.
+Through a virtual intensive program, students will learn directly from lawyers, lobbyists, community activists, and other experts working to defend the civil rights and civil liberties critical to a free and open society.
 In classroom sessions, lectures, and policy debates, students will explore the complex nature of issue advocacy, legal strategy, and real world political decision making in Washington, D.C.
 Students will participate in a special, day-long Next Generation Conference and Gala to mark the 100th Anniversary of the founding of the ACLU.
-The program will culminate in meetings with elected officials and/or congressional staff on Capitol Hill, and an issue rally to bring attention to a cause selected by the 2020 cohort.
-(High School Program, in previous years, was known as the ACLU Summer Advocacy Institute.)
+The program will culminate in meetings with elected officials and/or congressional staff on Capitol Hill (High School Program, in previous years, was known as the ACLU Summer Advocacy Institute.)

 Key program elements will include:

 - Electives covering the ACLU’s wide array of issue areas, taught by communications experts, lawyers, policy advocates, and other professional organizing staff from the ACLU and partner organizations.

 - Daily seminars in small groups to explore social justice and civil liberties issues.

 - Next Generation Conference and Gala to mark the 100th Anniversary of the founding of the ACLU.
 This one-day event will feature past and present ACLU leadership, as well as special guest speakers from the public sector and other nonprofit organizations.

 - Life-long connections and support structures with other young activists from across the country.